Making Cosmetics Safe

 Which chemicals in cosmetics are linked to breast cancer?Check our list against your products >

-That's why U.S Representatives Jan Schakowsky (D-Ill.) and Edward Markey (D-Mass.) introduced the Safe Cosmetics and Personal Care Products Act of 2013 (H.R.
+That's why U.S Representative Jan Schakowsky (D-Ill.) introduced the Safe Cosmetics and Personal Care Products Act of 2013 (H.R.
 1385) in March 2013.
 The Safe Cosmetics Act would be groundbreaking, written to:

 - Strengthen FDA oversight and regulation of the $50 billion cosmetics industry